Quantum Conditional Probabilities and New Measures of Quantum Information: Quantum Conditional Probabilities and Information

 The type of information measures studied in this paper are built from quantum conditional probabilities first explored in the context of the minimal modal interpretation of quantum theory \cite{Barandes2014,Barandes2020}.
 While the quantities we discuss here require nothing beyond standard quantum theory for their formulation, we adopt the language of the minimal modal interpretation, as it provides a useful way to describe what follows.

-To start, imagine that at a given time, a quantum system is described by an `objective' density matrix $\hat{\rho}_{Q}$\textemdash objective in the sense that it is empirically optimal among all possible density matrices that an external observer could assign to the system.\footnote{The paradigmatic example of a nontrivial objective density matrix is the reduced density matrix of a maximally entangled qubit.} Now suppose that from the initial time to a later time, the density matrix evolves from $\hat{\rho}_{Q}$ to a final density matrix $\hat{\rho}_{R}$ according to a linear CPTP map:
+To start, imagine that at a given time, a quantum system is described by an `objective' density matrix $\hat{\rho}_{Q}$\textemdash objective in the sense that it is empirically optimal among all possible density matrices that an external observer could assign to the system.\footnote{Specifically, by an objective density matrix, we mean a density matrix whose mixedness arises entirely from entanglement to other systems and is therefore a solely improper mixture.
+In particular, we do not include any classical uncertainty.
+For a system not entangled with its environment, the objective density matrix is a rank-one projector representing a pure state.
+For a system entangled with its environment, the von Neumann entropy for the objective density matrix is precisely equal to the entanglement entropy.
+A physically realistic observer cannot improve on a system's objective density matrix without physically affecting the system by introducing new forms of entanglement.} Now suppose that from the initial time to a later time, the density matrix evolves from $\hat{\rho}_{Q}$ to a final density matrix $\hat{\rho}_{R}$ according to a linear CPTP map $\mathcal{E}_{R\leftarrow Q}$:

 The initial and final density matrices have respective spectral decompositions

 According to the minimal modal interpretation, every quantum system has an actual underlying state corresponding to one of the eigenstates of the system's density matrix, but that actual underlying state is hidden from external observers unless the system's density matrix is a projector.
 In our present example, the system's actual underlying state evolves from being one of the eigenstates of $\hat{\rho}_{Q}$ to being one of the eigenstates of $\hat{\rho}_{R}$.
 Collectively, the eigenstates of $\hat{\rho}_{Q}$ represent the initial possible underlying states of the system, and the eigenstates of $\hat{\rho}_{R}$ represent the final possible underlying states.